Reza Shirmarz: Early life

 Shirmarz has been influenced by great modern and classic writers and thinkers since his childhood.
-His siblings were all well-educated, and he was particularly influenced by his brother who was a movie fan and now is a script-writer and film director, as well as by his sister's interest in social sciences especially sociology.
 He began to read Persian classic literature, especially Rumi, when he was a teen.
 He also was quite fascinated by modern short stories, particularly the works of great modern Iranian writer, Sadegh Hedayat.
-He began to read intensively the non-Persian literature after a couple of years.
+He began to read the non-Persian literature intensively after a couple of years.
 This was the first step for him to get familiar with western literature.
-Later on, Shirmarz began to read more of ancient and modern drama which strengthened his creative imagination.
+Later, Shirmarz began to read more ancient and modern dramas, strengthening his creative imagination.
 Such an intensive reading assisted him in his playwriting and translation career in the coming years.
-He said once: "Reading and translation were like workshops I attended in order to learn how to create drama."
-Poetry is another branch of literature that the Iranian author and artist has pursued throughout his life.
-In addition to Iranian classic and modern poets, Shirmarz attempted to go meticulously through the eastern and western poetry as well.
+He said once: "Reading and translation were like workshops I attended to learn how to create drama."
+Poetry is another branch of literature that the Iranian author and artist have pursued throughout his life.
+In addition to Iranian classic and modern poets, Shirmarz attempted to go meticulously through eastern and western poetry.
 In the coming years he wrote a book on modern English poets T. S. Eliot, Ezra Pound and William Butler Yeats.

 Career overview

 Reza Shirmarz wrote several plays of which two -Cinnamon Stars and Crystal Vines- were celebrated on a national scale in Fajr International Theater Festival and Iran's National Playwriting Contest.
 He also translated tens of plays and books by famous world dramatists and authors, including Aristophanes (11 plays), Menanderus (1 play), Plautus (20 plays), Terentius (2 plays), George Bernard Shaw (7 plays), Edward Bond (1 play), Somerset Maugham (5 plays), Terence Rattigan (2 plays), Clifford Odets (2 plays), Iakovos Kambanellis (6 plays), John Mortimer (5 plays), Arthur Watkyns & J.A.
-Ferguson, Edward Albee, Marjorie Bolton, Jean Paul Sartre, Jean Anouilh, etc. He is mostly specialised in theater and philosophy.
-His last book on Robert Wilson, well-known American theater director, was published in 2015 by Ghatreh publishing company in Tehran.
+Ferguson, Edward Albee, Marjorie Bolton, Jean Paul Sartre, Jean Anouilh, etc. He mostly specialized in theater and philosophy.
+His last book on Robert Wilson, a well-known American theater director, was published in 2015 by Ghatreh publishing company in Tehran.
 One of his recent translations from Greek into Persian was Aristotle's Poetics which was published in 2018 in Tehran by a major publishing company called Ghoghnoos.
 Although some of his works were already published at the time of President Mohammad Khatami, they have been constantly censored and banned by the Iranian official authorities since the presidency of Mahmoud Ahmadinezhad, but he never gave up creating new pieces of art and translating drama and philosophy into Persian.
 More than six of his works, such as Cinnamon Stars, Crystal Vines, Deep Blue Sea, Yellow Snow Falls, etc. are officially announced as forbidden to be published and distributed.
-One of his translations is The Big knife by Clifford Odets which has been prohibited for more than a decade.
+One of his translations is The Big knife by Clifford Odets, which has been prohibited for more than a decade.